echo-cool/COMP3019J-Web-Application-Development-Grocery-List-Website/README.md

 - [x] Allow visitors to click the shop to view all items in this shop
 - [x] Allow visitors to view the **contact page**
 - [x] Allow visitors to register for an account or log in using a valid account
+- [x] Allow visitors to search items based on keywords

 #### Logged-in Buyer
 - [x] Allow buyers to view recommended items on the main page